Manishearth/manishearth.github.io/source/drafts/fontsize.md

 MathML has its own complexities when it comes to font-size.
 Specifically, `scriptminsize`, `scriptlevel`, and `scriptsizemultiplier`.

-For example, in MathML, the text in the numerator/denominator of a fraction or the text of a superscript is 0.71 times the size of the text outside of it.
-This is because the default script size multiplier for MathML elements is 0.71, and these specific elements all get a default scriptlevel of `+1`.
+For example, in MathML, the text in the numerator or denominator of a fraction or the text of a superscript is 0.71 times the size of the text outside of it.
+This is because the default `scriptsizemultiplier` for MathML elements is 0.71, and these specific elements all get a default scriptlevel of `+1`.

-Basically, `scriptlevel=+1` means "multiply the font size by the script size multiplier", and `scriptlevel=-1` is for dividing.
+Basically, `scriptlevel=+1` means "multiply the font size by `scriptsizemultiplier`", and `scriptlevel=-1` is for dividing.
 This can be specified via a `scriptlevel` HTML attribute on an `mstyle` element.
 You can similarly tweak the (inherited) multiplier via the `scriptsizemultiplier` HTML attribute, and the minimum size via `scriptminsize`.